Quick Summary

 Is there a free drop-off option at London City Airport?

 No. Unlike the other five London airports, London City does not offer a free car park alternative for drop-offs.
 There is no Long Stay, Mid Stay, or Park and Ride option with free parking.
-The only way to avoid the charge entirely is to use public transport — the DLR runs directly to London City Airport station with a covered walkway to the terminal.
+The only way to avoid the charge entirely is to use public transport — the DLR runs directly to London City Airport DLR station with a covered walkway to the terminal.
 For passengers being driven, the Short Stay car park is available but charges apply.

 How long can I stay in the London City drop-off zone?